pmarkert/hyperpotamus/README.md

 * outerHTML - The HTML including the element itself.
 * innerHTML - The HTML of all child-nodes for the element.

-By default only the first item matching the query is captured.
+NOTE: By default only the first item matching the query is captured.
 If you want to capture all of the elements from the page, surround your value target in `[ ]`, like so: `last_month: [ text ]`.
 This will capture each instance into your session as an array.

 Notice that the response element has an array of actions (`jquery` and `emit` in this case).
-You can stack as many actions together as you like they will be processed in the order they appear.
+You can stack together as many actions as you like;
+they will be processed in the order they appear.
 The results of one action are available to all subsequent actions.

 That `emit` action is used to echo content that can be captured for reporting or display.